It happens to many of us at some point: We hit a wall in our work and aren’t sure of what next steps to take.

 4. You’ve done your research

 Make a list of what you do like about your role and what’s not working for you.
 Look at a wide variety of factors like the work environment, skills you use, and the mission your work supports.
-If it’s too early to tell what factors fit your work style and career aims, and which don’t, you probably want to stay put.
+If it’s too early to tell which factors fit your work style and career aims, and which don’t, you probably want to stay put.
 If a disproportionate number of items on the list show that you need more challenge or you’ve learned that a different kind of organization or work environment would be better, that’s a sign.

 5. You watch the clock